Roasted Brussels Sprouts w/ Balsamic Vinegar

 If you do have an aversion to brussels sprouts, we understand.
 But as grandma would say, “Just try a little bit.
 You never know, you might actually like it.”
 That open minded approach has allowed me to embrace and enjoy foods I would never have expected.

-Brussels sprouts roasted with balsamic vinegar is easily my favorite way to have them.
+This recipe for brussels sprouts roasted with balsamic vinegar is easily my favorite way to have them.
 It’s quick, simple and tasty.
 At the restaurant where I used to manage, we had a medley of roasted veggies with balsamic vinegar, and I always found myself snagging the brussels sprouts, beets, and sweet potatoes for a little munchie.
 The sweet tang of the balsamic vinegar livens up the little mini-cabbages quite nicely.
 If they are roasted correctly, the roasted brussels sprouts will still have a slight bit of crunch to the texture, and not seem mushy.
-Hope you like them as much as we do.
+Hope you like these roasted brussels sprouts as much as we do.

 Roasted Brussels Sprouts w/ Balsamic Vinegar Recipe